srk-ullagallu/notes/running/rci-cd.md

 # 20-9-24

+automating process of build and test and deploy where developers frequently merge their code into central repo this process ensure early bug detection and improves the code quality and fastning the software releases

 `CI` Automating the integration of code changes from multiple contributors into a single software project during development developers merge their code changes frequently to central repo where build and tests are happend for each and every commit pipeline should run